rtarb41323/Vivado_AXI_MASKTER_SDK/README.md

 select the "Helloworld.c" project template.
 THEN, replace the contents of the "Helloworld.c" file with the "Helloworld.c" file in THIS repository.

+Compile and run this project, and open a serial port in the SDK debugger view.
+The serial port displays the "inputs" and "outputs" of the project and accelerator function.